Menarche: Rituals of strength

-The Navajo have a celebration called kinaalda (kinn-all-duh).
+The Navajo have a celebration called kinaalda.
 Girls are expected to demonstrate their strength through footraces.
 The girls make a cornmeal pudding for the tribe to taste.
-The girls who experience menarche wear special clothes and style their hair like the Navajo goddess "Changing Woman".
+Girls who undergo menarche wear special clothes and style their hair like the Navajo goddess Changing Woman.

 The Nuu-chah-nulth (also known as the Nootka) believe that physical endurance is the most important quality in young women.
 At menarche the girl is taken out to sea and left there to swim back.

-Movies and TV
+Movies, TV, and novels

+Girls experiencing their first periods are part of many movies, particularly ones that include coming-of-age plot lines, such as The Blue Lagoon (1980), The Company of Wolves (1984), An Angel at My Table (1990), Only Yesterday (1991), My Girl (1991), Return to the Blue Lagoon (1991), Eve's Bayou (1997), and A Walk on the Moon (1999).

+Menarche is also discussed in an episode of the Disney Channel animated series Baymax!
+(2022) in which the eponymous healthcare robot helps a girl deal with her first period.

+In a 2022 episode of The Ghost and Molly McGee called "A Period Piece", Molly's friend Libby experiences her first period during a sleepover.
+Molly, not having experienced menarche yet, feels insecure about her maturity and tries to prove her friends that she can be as mature as them.

+A third Disney Channel cartoon, Moon Girl and Devil Dinosaur, touched on the subject in the 2025 episode "Full Moon", in which the titular superhero experiences her first period, which helps fix her strained relationship with her mother.

-In the horror movie Carrie (1976), an adaptation of the Stephen King novel of the same name, protagonist Carrie White experiences her first period as she showers after the school gym class.
+In the horror movie Carrie (1976), an adaptation of the Stephen King novel of the same name, protagonist Carrie White experiences menarche as she showers after the school gym class.
 Unaware of what is happening to her, she panics and pleads for help, but the other girls respond by bullying her.
-Carrie's first period unleashes her violent powers and is central to her dangerous and out of control transformation.
-This theme is common to horror movies, another notable example being the Canadian horror movie Ginger Snaps (2000), where the protagonist's first period is central to her gradual transformation into a werewolf.
-The theme of transformation around the menarche is similarly present in Turning Red (2022), although the film also explores other aspects of puberty as a whole and the protagonist does not actually start her first period.
-Girls experiencing their first period is part of many movies, particularly ones that include coming-of-age plot lines, such as The Blue Lagoon (1980), The Company of Wolves (1984), An Angel at My Table (1990), My Girl (1991), Return to the Blue Lagoon (1991), Eve’s Bayou (1997), and A Walk on the Moon (1999).
-Menarche is also discussed in an episode of the animated series Baymax!
-(2022) in which the eponymous healthcare robot helps a girl deal with her first period.
+Menarche unleashes Carrie's telekinetic powers which are key to her wild transformation that causes death and destruction.
+This theme is common to horror movies, another example being the Canadian horror movie Ginger Snaps (2000), where the protagonist's first period is central to her gradual transformation into a werewolf.
+The theme of transformation around menarche is similarly present in Turning Red (2022), although the film also explores other aspects of puberty and the protagonist does not yet have her first period.

+One of the better-known middle reader (8 to 12 year old) novels in the US and Canada about the year leading up to menarche in the 1970s to 1990s is Are You There God?
+It's Me, Margaret (1970) by Judy Blume.